DimaRubanov/QUORUM/README.md

 The controller must be configured with the file controller.conf.
 It contains OpenStack API endpoints, authentification credentials, server templates, proxy's address and port etc.

+You can find a quick demonstration of QUORUM here: https://www.youtube.com/watch?v=nOqXCHBRJEs

 For any questions please contact dmytro.rubanov@etu.unice.fr.